PSLCL/testing-framework/docs/design/template_commands.md

 The *connect* command requests a connection between a [Machine](resources.md) and a [Network](resources.md).
 The format of the line following the command is a Machine reference, followed by a space, followed by a Network reference.
-Connect commands are considered completed once the Machine is connected to the Network
+Connect commands are considered completed once the Machine is connected to the Network.

 ##Program-Based Commands